RNIB-MediaAndCulture/Gaming_Devkit/Devkit.md

 ## 3	The CAPS test
 When making a game accessible, it’s important to remember that it still needs to be engaging and enjoyable.
 One metric to measure a game against to see if it still maintains this engagement is whether it passes The CAPS test.
+If a game is playable from beginning to end but fails the CAPS test, then the game may not be engaging enough for gamers with sight loss.
-In order to do so, It needs to retain Challenge, Agency, Participation and Story, clarified below.
+In order to pass this test, It needs to retain Challenge, Agency, Participation and Story, clarified below.
 ### Challenge
 The game needs to challenge a player, or they will lose interest.
 ### Agency